Sequential adaptive design for emulating costly computer codes: Proposed adaptive design criterion

-\paragraph{Extension to multi-fidelity modelling} Now, we extend the proposed adaptive DoE to the two-level fidelity case in which a lower fidelity model contributes to the prediction of the high-fidelity simulator $f$.
+\paragraph{Extension to multi-fidelity modelling} Now, we investigate the potential of VIGF for multi-fidelity modelling applications although this is not the main focus of the current paper.
+To this end, we extend the proposed adaptive DoE to a two-level fidelity case in which a lower fidelity model contributes to the prediction of the high-fidelity simulator $f$.
 We tackle this problem by adapting the \emph{variable-fidelity} method introduced in \cite{HK_zhang2018} relying on the HK model.
 The advantage of this approach is that the uncertainty due to the lack of a low-fidelity observation is analytically available, which may not be easily attainable in other approaches.
+As a result, we can compute the mean and variance of the improvement function in closed form.
+This is further explained below.

 It is shown that the predictive variance of the HK emulator associated with the lack of a low-fidelity sample at $\bx\in\mathcal{D}$ is equal to $\beta \tilde s^2_{N}(\bx)$ \cite{HK_zhang2018}.
 Hence, the prediction uncertainty of the HK model can be expressed as a function of both the input values and the fidelity level as below

 Here, $L$ indicates the fidelity level with $L = 1$ for the low-fidelity model and $L = 2$ for the high-fidelity one.
 In this setting, the prediction of the HK model and the improvement function at any point $\bx$ are